Ear Infection in Dogs & Cats

 • Crusting or scabs in the ears

 • Dark discharge within the outer ear canal

 • Itchiness and scratching

 • Pain to the touch

 Essential Tip: Call your veterinarian immediately if you notice any of the symptoms above.
-Essentials PetCare offers an Ear Package including a doctor’s exam, relevant diagnostics, treatment recommendations, and a portable prescription for medication if necessary, for only $45.
-Book a visit now.
+Essentials PetCare offers an Ear Package including a doctor’s exam, relevant diagnostics, treatment recommendations, and a portable prescription for medication if necessary, for only $50.